-This conference will discuss next steps for improving air quality in the UK, with sessions focusing on the implementation of and response to the Clean Air Strategy, reducing transport emissions and the impact of local initiatives.
+This conference discussed next steps for improving air quality in the UK, with sessions focusing on the implementation of and response to the Clean Air Strategy, reducing transport emissions and the impact of local initiatives.

-It will also bring out latest thinking on what more can be done to support research, and the development of innovative technology across the transport sector, to reduce emissions as it prepares for plans to end the sale of new conventional petrol and diesel cars and vans by 2040.
+It also brought out the latest thinking on what more can be done to support research and the development of innovative technology across the transport sector, to reduce emissions as it prepares for plans to end the sale of new conventional petrol and diesel cars and vans by 2040.

-In light of the Offsetting Transport Emissions call for evidence announced in the Spring Statement, we also expect discussion on travel providers and whether carbon offsetting options should be available to customers, and how this might improve consumer understanding of emissions and the journeys they take.
+In light of the Offsetting Transport Emissions call for evidence announced in the Spring Statement, there was discussion on travel providers and whether carbon offsetting options should be available to customers, and how this might improve consumer understanding of emissions and the journeys they take.

-Following the review of interventions for reducing outdoor air pollution published by Public Health England, we expect that delegates will examine practical measures for local government in improving air quality - including the use of spatial planning to reduce transport network congestion, implementing vehicle-free environments, and supporting the development of active travel infrastructure and encourage behavioural change.
+Following the review of interventions for reducing outdoor air pollution published by Public Health England, delegates looked at practical measures for local government in improving air quality - including the use of spatial planning to reduce transport network congestion, implementing vehicle-free environments, and supporting the development of active travel infrastructure and encourage behavioural change.